 Environmental Entrepreneurs Support Initiative

-Environmental Entrepreneurs Support Initiative (EESI) is a social responsibility focused project, supported by, and undertaken by the Global Risk Governance programme, University of Cape Town, in conjunction with, the Mauerberger Foundation.
+Environmental Entrepreneurs Support Initiative (EESI) is a community engagement programme, supported by, and undertaken by the Global Risk Governance programme, University of Cape Town, in conjunction with, the Mauerberger Foundation.

 The EESI project supports young leaders, of exceptional ability, who are already realising outcomes that advance environmental sustainability and who are at a point in their careers where they will benefit from support that enhances their leadership capacities.

 CURRENT PROJECTS SUPPORTED BY EESI:

 EESI supports the grassroots organisation BEEP (Beyond Expectation Environmental Project) with a particular focus on enabling BEEP to support young learners in disadvantaged communities through the lens of 'food security' and ‘environmental security’.
 Young mentors are being assisted through Beyond Expectation Environmental Project (BEEP) to develop their capacity to offer environmental education services to schools and other educational institutions.